peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 - Works with `pyproject.toml` spec, [PEP 621](https://peps.python.org/pep-0621/) style

 <!--
 First.
-If you are a library developer, I recommend Hatch.
+If you are a library developer, **I recommend Hatch.**

 You can choose to use this with pip-tools, to manage dependencies.

-You should understand the pip and backend you choose, But you will be able to do most of what you want to do.
+You should understand the pip and back-end you choose, But you will be able to do most of what you want to do.
 -->

 ---